-2-B Other Pe 2-B Other Persons Name: Mr Henry Shelford Address and/or Residents Association: Received: 12 th June 2017 that leads to the n nain entrance to our ing entrance, the ur premises is on a narrow pedestrianised street residential block, the unit itself is directly next nit is underneath residential apartments and - The introduction of a licensed premise and late licensed premise has the significant potential to make coming home a scary event.
-The premise is directly next door to our communal entrance.
-We don't want to suffer always deal with a group of people loitering next door to our entrance. - The noise from drinkers and smokers will negatively impact residents above the unit. - Smokers outside talking late at night and People who have been drinking leaving the establishment have the significant potential to create noise from residents whose apartments are above.
-This problem is exacerbated by the narrowness of the street - meaning noise is funnelled upwards. - All the units have an overhang / shelte r.
+2-B Other Pe rsons Name: Mr Henry Shelford Address and/or Ro Association: Received: 12 th June 2017 that leads to the n nain entrance to our premises is on a narrow pedestrianised street residential block, the unit itself is close to our residential apartments and bedroom windows.
+I object for the follo wing reasons: potential to make coming home a sc e.
+We don't want to su e and late licensed premise has the significant ary event.
+The premise is very close to our uffer always deal with a group of people loitering - The noise from dr inkers and smokers w vill negatively impact residents above the unit. establishment have e the significant pot ove.
+This problem is and People who have been drinking leaving the tential to create noise from residents whose exacerbated by the narrowness of the street - - All the units have to increase loitering 5 r.
 Including our entrance.
-This has the potential to increase loitering as a problem.

-- The block has a problem around illegal access - including a recent arson attack.
-Having a drinking location directly next door will likely only exacerbate that problem.

-- The cumulative effect of multiple late night drinking places will make the block a focal point - leading to an exaggeration of the noise and social problems.

-- You are considering a number of applications.
+This has the potential • gal access - including a recent arson attack. oor will likely only exacerbate that problem. • night drinking places will make the block a focal noise and social problems. - The proposal is for a strip of late night drinking options (Units 9,10,11 and 12).
+The individual and cumulative effect will be very damaging. - You are considering a number of applications.
 My objection is strongest for the applications on Newport Court.
 It's a narrow pedestrian street that is often busy.
 It has our entrance on it.
 To introduce late night drinking (or drinking at all) will introduce loitering and noise.
 Making it unpleasant to come home and for residents.
 I most strongly object to these applications on Newport Court.

-Further to my previous comments I would like to add:

-1. The schedule of existing licences submitted by the applicant contains only one premises licence with a terminal hour of later than 1am.
+Further to my pre vious comments I w ould like to add: • submitted by the applicant contains only one of later than 1am.
 The other licences have a significantly earlier terminal hour.
 It is therefore not clear on what basis the applicant avers that 'The new licensed uses will result in an overall decrease in licensed capacity and earlier terminal hours when compared with the historical licensed uses.'
 The current applications each propose a terminal hour which is significantly later than all but one of the existing licences.